 Finding the insurance that best suits your business requirements can be overwhelming at the best of times.
-It can be even more confusing when you hear the terms property damage and property replacement thrown into the mix.
+It can be confusing when you hear the terms property damage and property replacement thrown into the mix.

 In addition to protection against third-party claims of property damage, your Contractor’s Liability also provides coverage for the following:

-Your policy will protect your business in a case such as this.
+However, your policy will protect your business in a case such as this.

-The biggest difference is that Contractors Liability is coverage for third-party claims, whereas Builder’s Risk is coverage for direct damage to the property (building) you are working on, or the building materials being transferred to the site.
+The biggest difference is that Contractors Liability is coverage for third-party claims, whereas Builder’s Risk is coverage for direct damage to the property (building) you are working on, or the building materials transferred to the site.

-Builder’s Risk is project-specific coverage for:
+So Builder’s Risk is project-specific coverage for: